+rear Z

 Semester III Semester IV

 EB210 Financial Accounting I AE102 Design and Graphics

 Elective AE120 Properties and Mechanics

 MP or Elective of Materials

 MP or Elective MP or Elective

 MP or Elective MP or Elective

 MP or Elective

+Year 3

-Semester V Semester VI AE320 Structures and Their AE135 Fundamentals of Food Environment (A) Processing (A) AE335 Materials Handling and AE305 Engineering Measurements Processing (A) & Controls AE340 Soil and Water (A) AE449 Project-Seminar (A) AE355 Principles of Agricultural Machinery Elective Elective Elective
+Semester V Semester · VI

+AE320 Structures and Their AE135 Fundamentals of Food

+Environment (A) Processing (A)

+AE335 Materials Handling and AE305 Engineering Measurements

+Processing (A) & Controls

+AE340 Soil and Water (A) AE449 Project-Seminar (A)

-A C
+AE355 Principles of Agricultural Machinery Elective

+Elective Elective

+Year 4

-Semester 1 VII Semester r VIII
+Semester VII Semester VIII

 AE200 Environmental Impacts and AE410 Water and Water Quality

 Resource Management (A) Management

 AE450 Project-Seminar II (A) AE420 Management of Mechanized

-EB340 Farm Management I (A) Agricultural Systems (A)
+EB340 Farm Management I (A) × Agricultural Systems (A)

 Elective Elective

 Elective Elective

-Flective
+Elective

-MP - Students must complete the combination of MP140 or MP150 and MP210 in Semester III & IV.
+MP\ - Students must complete the combination of MP140 or MP150 and MP210 in Semester III & IV.
 If MP140/MP150 is done in Semester III then MP210 will be done in Semester IV.
 If MP210 is done in Semester III, then MP140/MP150 will be done in Semester IV.

-Electives must include two Humanities courses, one of which must be at the 300 or 400 level
+Electives must include two Humanities courses, one of which must be at the 300 or 400 level.